Distributed Supervisory Control of Discrete-Event Systems with Communication Delay: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper we have studied distributed control obtained by supervisor localization on the relaxed assumption (compared to previous literature\cite{CaiWonham:2010a,CaiWonham:2010b}) that inter-agent communication of selected `communication events' (channeled events) may be subject to unknown time delays.
 For this distributed architecture we have identified a property of `delay-robustness' which guarantees that the logical properties of our delay-free distributed control (i.e. the original DES specifications) continue to be enforced in the presence of delay, albeit with possibly degraded temporal behavior.
-We have shown that delay-robustness can be effectively tested, and that such tests serve to distinguish between events that are delay-critical and those that are not.
-The case that an uncontrollable channeled event may be blocked by its communication channel is identified and for this a test procedure is provided.
+We have shown that delay-robustness can be effectively tested with polynomial complexity, and that such tests serve to distinguish between events that are delay-critical and those that are not.
+The case that an uncontrollable channeled event may be blocked by its communication channel is identified by the algorithm for checking controllability.
 A simple workcell exemplifies the approach, showing how delay-robustness may depend on the subset of events subject to delay, and that a given event may be delay-critical for some choices of the delayed event subset but not for others.

 With the definitions and tests reported here as basic tools, future work should include the investigation of alternative channel models and, of especial interest, global interconnection properties of a distributed system of DES which render delay-robustness more or less likely to be achieved.
 A quantitative approach involving timed discrete-event systems could also be an attractive extension.